What is a Postpartum Doula?

-Heather Newman
+- Heather Newman

-• 4 min read
+- 7 min read

 Introduction

-However, initially I wanted to find out more about what a postpartum doula did to validate my own experience.
-My intention to retrain at that point in my life (in the year 2020) was not coming from the healthiest of places.
+The original intention of my searches where I found the term postpartum doula, were all made out of some form revenge.
+I wanted to show people around me that they had let me down (I do want to make a note that I am not talking about my husband, my mother or my sister when I make this statement - they did support me) My intention to retrain as a Postpartum Doula, at that point in my life (2020) was not coming from a healthy of place.
 I was in too much pain.
-I wanted to find someone to help me, that was the intention of the search where I found what the term postpartum doula was about.
 I had to process my experience, seek proper therapy and medical guidance, heal, and when I was finally out of the wind tunnel, reassess if I still felt called to become a postpartum doula.

 I did!